jtleek/datasharing/README.md

 ids and one row for each data type).

 If you are sharing your data with the collaborator in Excel the tidy data should be in one Excel file per table.
-They should not have multiple workbooks, no macros should be applied to the data, and no columns/cells should be highlighted.
+They should not have multiple worksheets, no macros should be applied to the data, and no columns/cells should be highlighted.

 ### The code book